Cyprien Katsaris

 Cyprien Katsaris (Κυπριανός Κατσαρής; born 5 May 1951) is a French-Cypriot virtuoso pianist, teacher and composer.
 Amongst his teachers were Monique de la Bruchollerie, a student of Emil von Sauer, who had been a pupil of Franz Liszt.
-He is known for his refined sound, command of voicing, and virtually effortless physical mastery of technique.
-He is particularly notable as the first pianist to record the complete Liszt transcriptions of Beethoven's nine symphonies.
+He is known for his refined sound, extreme command of voicing, and virtually effortless physical mastery of technique.

 Biography

-Katsaris was born in Marseilles, France.
-Katsaris first began to play the piano when he was four, in Cameroon where he grew up.
+Katsaris was born in Marseille, France, the son of greek businessman Erotokritos Katsaris and his wife Niki (née Papadopoulos).
+He first began to play the piano when he was four, in Douala, Cameroon, where he grew up and his father was in the business of exporting peanut oil and soap.
 His first teacher was Marie-Gabrielle Louwerse.

 He studied piano at the Paris Conservatoire with Aline van Barentzen (a pupil of Élie-Miriam Delaborde, son of Charles-Valentin Alkan), and Monique de la Bruchollerie (a pupil of Emil von Sauer, who was a pupil of Franz Liszt).
 Briefly, Katsaris studied under György Cziffra.
 In 1969, Katsaris won the piano First Prize at the Conservatoire.
 As well as piano, Katsaris studied chamber music with René Leroy and Jean Hubeau, and he won First Prize for this in 1970.

 Katsaris gave his first public concert in Paris, at the Théâtre des Champs-Élysées on 8 May 1966.
 He performed the Hungarian Fantasy by Liszt, with the Orchestre Symphonique d'Ile-de-France conducted by René-Pierre Chouteau.
-Since then he has gone on to perform with many orchestras and conductors fréquentes.
+Since then he has gone on to perform with many orchestras and conductors frequently.

-Katsaris was the first musician to record the complete Liszt transcriptions of Beethoven's nine symphonies, after Idil Biret – reissued by Warner Classics in 2006.
+Katsaris was the second musician to record the complete Liszt transcriptions of Beethoven's nine symphonies, after İdil Biret – reissued by Warner Classics in 2006.
 He has also recorded the music of Mozart, Chopin, Grieg, and other composers, including the rare piano version of Mahler's Das Lied von der Erde with Brigitte Fassbaender and Thomas Moser.

-In 2001 Katsaris created his own recording label, Piano 21.
+In 2001, Katsaris created his own recording label, Piano 21.
 In 2011, he performed a concert with French baritone David Serero in Paris.